mauricioavs/trading-bot/ec2 instructions/howtouse.md

 move to folder:
 cd production

-IMPORTANT: You may have to install packages separately like tensorflow (use version of requirements): pip install --no-cache-dir tensorflow-cpu==2.15.0.post1
+IMPORTANT: You may have to install big packages separately of requirements.txt like tensorflow due to size caching error of downloading multiple packages at once: pip install --no-cache-dir tensorflow-cpu==2.15.0.post1

 install the pip packages: